 Could you live in a house that was the scene of one of Australia’s most gruesome crimes?

-On 10 July 2001 Sef Gonzales killed his sister, mother and father.
-After killing his family, spray-painted a racial slur on a wall in an attempt to trick police into believing that his family had been the victims of a racial hate crime.
+On 10 July 2001, Sef Gonzales killed his sister, mother and father.
+After killing his family, he spray-painted a racial slur on a wall in an attempt to trick police into believing that his family had been the victims of a racial hate crime.

 Gonzales was found guilty and sentenced to three concurrent life sentences without parole.
 Gonzales is serving his sentence at a maximum-security prison but still maintains his innocence.